 This post may contain affiliate links.
 I may earn money or products from the links in this post at no additional cost to you.
 Please check out my full disclosure policy

-Working on de-cluttering different areas of your life can seem so daunting!
 Where do I start?
-How do I de-clutter my home?
+How do I declutter my home and physical space?
 How do I make my mind stop racing?
 How do I make my life more simple?
-These are some questions I asked myself when I began the journey to a simpler lifestyle.
-They can seem overwhelming at first, but if you take them step by step, you will be there in no time!
+These are some questions I asked myself when I began the decluttering journey to a simpler lifestyle.
+They can seem overwhelming at first, but if you take them step by step, you will be on the way to a better life in no time!

-If you feel overwhelmed by the clutter or obligations in your life, it’s time to take action and start purging!
-Purging your home and mind will bring you one step closer to a simpler lifestyle.
+If you feel overwhelmed by the clutter or obligations in your life, it’s time to take action and start purging and decluttering!
+Purging and decluttering your home and mind will bring you one step closer to a simpler lifestyle.

 If you’re like me, you have dreamed of having a simpler lifestyle.
 It is attainable and oh-so-worth the work to get there!

 Declutter is defined as “to remove things you do not need from a place, to make it more pleasant and more useful.”

 To declutter means to get rid of things that you no longer need or use.
 These can be physical things in your home, your thoughts, or obligations on your schedule.